fhunleth/wpa_supplicant.ex/README.md

 ## Licensing

 The majority of this package is licensed under the Apache 2.0 license.
-The code that directly interfaces with the `wpa_supplicant` is taken from the `wpa_supplicant` package and has the following copyright and license:
+The code that directly interfaces with the `wpa_supplicant` is copied from the `wpa_supplicant` package and has the following copyright and license:

 ```